By Cat Salladin

 Social and emotional support is equally important for twice-exceptional individuals, particularly those who struggle with social interactions or emotional regulation.
 This might include access to counseling, neurodivergent coaching, or peer support groups where they can connect with others who share similar experiences and be guided by those who have lived experiences in these areas.

-For twice-exceptional adults, finding supportive communities and relationships can be particularly valuable.
-This might involve joining organizations or online groups that focus on neurodiversity, giftedness, or twice-exceptionality.
-These communities can provide a sense of belonging, validation, and support, helping twice-exceptional individuals navigate the unique challenges they face.
+Finding supportive communities and relationships can be particularly valuable for twice-exceptional adults.
+This might involve joining organizations or online groups focusing on neurodiversity, giftedness, or twice-exceptionality.
+These communities can provide a sense of belonging, validation, and support, helping twice-exceptional individuals navigate their unique challenges.

 In adulthood, twice-exceptional individuals may also benefit from professional support, such as career counseling, neurodivergent coaching, or mentorship.
 These services can help them identify and leverage their strengths, set realistic goals, and develop strategies for managing their neurodivergent challenges in the workplace.